David Lanius

 Not yet published

-• Jaster, Romy & David Lanius (im Erscheinen): „The Concept of Fake News“ in Alex Wiegmann et al. (Hrg.): Lying, Fake News, and Bullshit, London: Bloomsbury.
+• Jaster, Romy & David Lanius (fourthcoming): “The Concept of Fake News” in Alex Wiegmann et al. (Hrg.): Lying, Fake News, and Bullshit, London: Bloomsbury.

-• Schefczyk, Michael & David Lanius (Manuskript): “Weighing the Reasons: Epistemic Costs and Benefits of No-Platforming”
+• Schefczyk, Michael & David Lanius (manuscript): “Weighing the Reasons: Epistemic Costs and Benefits of No-Platforming”

-• Jaster, Romy & David Lanius (Manuskript): “Bullshit, Norms, and Politics”.
+• Jaster, Romy & David Lanius (in preparation): “Bullshit, Norms, and Politics”

 Scroll to top